What's on your tax bill?

 The City of Keene sets only the city portion of the tax rate.
 The other three components are set by separate governing bodies:

-This page does not analyze whether any component of the tax rate is appropriate, compare Keene's rates to other municipalities, or comment on assessment practices.
+This page does not compare Keene's rates to other municipalities or cover assessment practices.

 See also